 Kroměříž - is a UNESCO town in the Zlín Region of the Czech Republic.
 The town's main landmark is the Baroque Kroměříž Bishop's Palace, where some scenes from Amadeus and Immortal Beloved were filmed.
 The adjacent Lustgarten, or Pleasure Park, is one of the World Heritage Sites.

-Telč - is a town in southern Moravia, near Jihlava, in the Czech Republic.
-It contains a castle and a long urban plaza with well-conserved Renaissance houses; since 1992 all of this has been a UNESCO World Heritage Site.
+Telč is a town in southern Moravia, near Jihlava, in the Czech Republic.
+The town was founded in the 13th century as a royal water fort on the crossroads of busy merchant routes between Bohemia, Moravia and Austria.
+Besides the monumental 17th century Renaissance chateau with an English-style park (a rebuilding of original Gothic castle), the most significant sight is the town square, a unique complex of long urban plaza with well-conserved Renaissance and Baroque houses with high gables and arcades; since 1992 all of this has been a UNESCO World Heritage Site.

 Karlštejn - is a large Gothic castle founded in the 14th century by Charles IV.
 The castle served as a place for safekeeping the Empire coronation jewels, holy relics and other royal treasures.
 Located about 20 km southwest of Prague in the Karlštejn village, it is one of the most famous and heavily visited castles in the Czech Republic.